 FieldEdge

 FieldEdge is a field service management software and field service app for service businesses.
-They offer a wide range of features like ServiceTitan, including functionality for quotes and invoicing, scheduling and dispatching, service agreements, and more.
+It offers a wide range of features like ServiceTitan, including functionality for quotes and invoicing, scheduling and dispatching, service agreements, and more.

 However, when compared to FieldEdge, ServiceTitan offers: